-Complying with bylaws, attaining tax-exempt status, managing a board of directors… Starting a nonprofit can seem like a complicated and daunting task.
+Complying with bylaws, attaining and maintaining tax-exempt status, managing a Board of Directors… Starting and registering a nonprofit can seem like a complicated and daunting task.
 However, equipped with the right information and a resilient approach, the process is easier than it seems.

-This is not to say that establishing a nonprofit comes without its challenges.
+This is not to say that establishing a nonprofit is without its challenges.
 Starting a nonprofit requires strategy, planning, commitment, and organizational skills.
-Not to mention, years of hard work and strong willpower that are required to sustain a successful nonprofit in the years to come.
+Not to mention, years of hard work and strong willpower that are required to sustain a successful nonprofit in the years to come…

 There are many reasons why organizations choose to apply for the official 501(c)(3) status.
 Here are some of the reported advantages: